samsonq/ML-Models/Classification/K Nearest Neighbors/README.md

 </p>

 ## Implementation
 The class contains methods for fitting and making predictions on data.
 The number of neighbors can be specified; typically an odd number of neighbors is used to avoid ties in majority votes.

+### Scaling
+Sometimes scaling the data before making predictions will improve the model performance.
+Feature weights may be imbalanced if one feature has a drastically higher range than the others.
+The algorithm will automatically give more weight to these large features and consider them more important in predicting the label.
+Standardizing will bring the features to the same scale and give equal weight to them.

 ```python
 from KNN import KNN